-- 30 At this stage, EFRAG cautiously agree with the IASB's proposed scope, which is focused on subsidiaries without public accountability and have a parent (ultimate or intermediate) that produces consolidated financial statements available for public use that comply with IFRS Standards.
+- 30 At this stage, EFRAG cautiously agrees with the IASB's proposed scope, which is focused on subsidiaries without public accountability when their parent company (ultimate or intermediate) produces consolidated financial statements available for public use that comply with IFRS Standards.
 More specifically, EFRAG: - (a) agrees with the IASB's argument in paragraph BC16(a) of the Basis for Conclusions that the proposed scope is consistent with the feedback from stakeholders about the need for reduced disclosure requirements for subsidiaries whose parent prepares consolidated financial statements applying IFRS Standards.
-Thus, if these subsidiaries apply IFRS (rather than Local GAAP), it would improve financial reporting consistency within a group; - (b) agrees with the IASB's argument in paragraph BC16(f) of the Basis for Conclusions that the IASB should first test its new approach with subsidiaries without public accountability and subsequently, after the implementation and application of the proposed disclosure requirements, consider whether the scope can be widened; - (c) agrees with the IASB's argument in paragraph BC16 of the Basis for Conclusions, which states that if the IASB's proposals can be applied by any SME, it may be seen as a competing Standard with the IFRS for SMEs Standard: - (d) considers that the project Disclosure Requirements in IFRS Standards A Pilot Approach (project where the emphasis is put on defining the disclosure objectives and not on the list of disclosures) may address the concerns of those who want a wider scope.
-Therefore, the IASB should consider the outcome of its project on disclosure principles before widening the scope of this project; - (e) highlights that expanding the scope to all entities without public accountability might put pressure on some EU member states to increase the use of IFRS and adopt the reduced disclosure IFRS Standard, particularly those jurisdictions that require the use of local GAAP for annual accounts and consolidated financial statements of non-publicly traded entities; and

-- (f) considers that if the IASB would widen the scope, it would have to consider the possible effects of such an IFRS Standard and EFRAG would have to reassess the IASB's proposals in the ED in the light of the new scope and existing EU accounting legislation for non-publicly traded entities (e.g. Directive 2013/34/EU). - Finally, as further explained in question 6, some consider that European insurers could also benefit from this project.
+Thus, if these subsidiaries apply IFRS (rather than Local GAAP), it would improve financial reporting consistency within a group; - (b) agrees with the IASB's argument in paragraph BC16(f) of the Basis for Conclusions that the IASB should first test its new approach with subsidiaries without public accountability and subsequently, after the implementation and application of the proposed disclosure requirements, consider whether the scope can be widened (e.g., following the post implementation review); - (c) agrees with the IASB's argument in paragraph BC16 of the Basis for Conclusions, which states that if the IASB's proposals can be applied by any SME, it may be seen as a competing Standard with the IFRS for SMEs Standard when considering the IFRS Foundation publications (as mentioned above in paragraph 30, in Europe the IASB proposals would not be seen as competing with the IFRS for SMEs Standard); and - (d) considers that if the IASB would widen the scope, it would have to consider the possible effects of such an IFRS Standard and EFRAG would have to reassess the IASB's proposals in the ED in the light of the new scope and existing EU accounting legislation for non-publicly traded entities (e.g., Directive 2013/34/EU).
+For example, the disclosures related to maturity analysis in IFRS 7 Financial Instruments: Disclosures could become relevant to assess the liquidity risk and should be included if the scope was widened to include entities that do not belong to a group. - Finally, as further explained in question 6, some consider that European insurers could also benefit from this project.